syntax-tree/unist-util-is/readme.md

 [{type: 'leaf', value: '2'}, {type: 'leaf', value: '5'}]
 ```

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types:

+*   `Test`
+    — models any arbitrary test that can be given
+*   `TestFunctionAnything`
+    — models any test function
+*   `TestFunctionPredicate<Kind>` (where `Kind` extends `Node`)
+    — models a test function for `Kind`
+*   `AssertAnything`
+    — models a check function as returned by `convert`
+*   `AssertPredicate<Kind>` (where `Kind` extends `Node`)
+    — models a check function for `Kind` as returned by `convert`

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained
+versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related

 *   [`unist-util-find-after`](https://github.com/syntax-tree/unist-util-find-after)
-    — Find a node after another node
+    — find a node after another node
 *   [`unist-util-find-before`](https://github.com/syntax-tree/unist-util-find-before)
-    — Find a node before another node
+    — find a node before another node
 *   [`unist-util-find-all-after`](https://github.com/syntax-tree/unist-util-find-all-after)
-    — Find all nodes after another node
+    — find all nodes after another node
 *   [`unist-util-find-all-before`](https://github.com/syntax-tree/unist-util-find-all-before)
-    — Find all nodes before another node
+    — find all nodes before another node
 *   [`unist-util-find-all-between`](https://github.com/mrzmmr/unist-util-find-all-between)
-    — Find all nodes between two nodes
+    — find all nodes between two nodes
 *   [`unist-util-filter`](https://github.com/syntax-tree/unist-util-filter)
-    — Create a new tree with nodes that pass a check
+    — create a new tree with nodes that pass a check
 *   [`unist-util-remove`](https://github.com/syntax-tree/unist-util-remove)
-    — Remove nodes from tree
+    — remove nodes from tree

 ## Contribute

-See [`contributing.md` in `syntax-tree/.github`][contributing] for ways to get
+See [`contributing.md`][contributing] in [`syntax-tree/.github`][health] for
-started.
+ways to get started.
 See [`support.md`][support] for ways to get help.

 This project has a [code of conduct][coc].